1984solutions/musocial.me/index.md

 # usocial

 The podcast client and feed reader for your personal server.
-With Lightning Network support.
+With Value 4 Value and Lightning Network support.

 ## Features